Skip to content

 Loading the Elevenlabs Text to Speech AudioNative Player...

 Amin Alsaden has always had “a very complicated” relationship with institutions.
 Growing up in Iraq under Saddam Hussein’s rule, he lived near some of the country’s most elite culture venues—but because he came from a family that was critical of the regime, he rarely set foot in them.
-Still, he remembers being awestruck by the “bizarre” contemporary art he glimpsed through the windows, or on the rare occasion he could enter for free.
+Still, he remembers being awestruck by the “bizarre” contemporary art he glimpsed through the windows.

 More than 30 years later, even with a successful career as a curator, educator and scholar, the feeling of looking in from the outside remains familiar.